Discover the Ins and Outs of The Legal Process when Contesting a Will

 - Summons for probate

-However, for applications with complex cases, more documents must be submitted.
+However, for applications with complex cases, more documents may be required.

 Affidavits are filed along with the following supporting documents: